The programme is fully accredited by the Society of Chartered Surveyors Ireland.

 DIT in partnership with a number of house-hold employers in the Irish construction industry are work closely together to ensure to launch of a new look part-time degree in September 2016.
 This course will appeal to school leavers, mature students and to applicants who possess a FETAC level 5 award in a construction related skill area or equivalent.
 It is envisaged that students will be assisted in seeking employment on a full-time basis in a construction or engineering company and attend college one day week.
 A particular feature of the programme will include a “Work Related” learning component.
 The module aims to provide students with the opportunity to formally record and reflect on their experience in the workplace and undertake a work-related project.

-- Irish Leaving Certificate with passes in six subjects, including Mathematics and either Irish or English.
-At least two of the subjects must be at Grade C3 or higher on higher level papers or equivalent qualifications.
-Ideally applicants should be in appropriate employment within a construction related business.
+- Irish Leaving Certificate with passes in six subjects, with a minimum of 2 at H5 to include Mathematics (O6/H7) and either Irish or English (O6/H7).
+Applicants must be in appropriate full-time employment as a trainee Quantity Surveyor within a construction related business.

 - Applicants must submit their application direct to DIT and not through the CAO.

 - Applicants in possession of a FETAC level 5 qualification in a related construction or engineering discipline.